 Peter Thompson, EIBA Ltd Chief Executive, added: “The English Indoor Bowling Association Ltd is pleased that there is funding and support available to our Clubs who are wanting to maintain and ultimately increase their membership.
 The opportunity to utilise the services and experience of dedicated development staff is a huge boost for the growth of the sport.”

 Map of all the clubs that have completed or are currently part of the programme.

-All Bowls England and EIBA affiliated clubs are invited to apply to be part of Phase 4 of the Club Development Programme.
+All Bowls England and EIBA affiliated clubs are invited to apply to be part of the Club Development Programme.
 Clubs need to meet the criteria below in order to be considered for the programme:

 - Clubs must be affiliated to either Bowls England or the English Indoor Bowling Association Ltd

 - Clubs must be willing to be proactive and take on tasks set out in a Development Plan

 - Clubs must have seen a decline of 7% or more of their net membership from 2016 to 2018

 - Clubs must have a demonstrable capacity for membership growth